IATI/IATI-Guidance/en/upgrades/integer-upgrade-to-2-01/migrating.rst

 What happens if we do not do this?
 ++++++++++++++++++++++++++++++++++
 While the schema will not be able to test for valid Organistion and IATI identifiers, it is possible to machine write tests to check for some compliance.
 However if your data does not meet these standards then it becomes difficult for others to use.

 Update to other-identifier - adding @type, changing definition, new codelist
 ============================================================================
 THERE IS MORE OT BE DONE HERE - THE CHANEGS ARE NOW MUCH BIGGER

 What is the change?
 +++++++++++++++++++

-in versions 1.x of the IATI Standard the other-identifier element could be used to specify an alternative, non-IATI identifier for the activity.
+In versions 1.x of the IATI Standard the other-identifier element could be used to specify an alternative, non-IATI identifier for the activity.

 In version 2.01 of the IATI Standard the definition of the element has